boltsparts/BOLTS_archive/backends/website/blog/posts/2014-06-04-Thingtracker-Network.md

 <!-- more -->

+Edit (May 2019): During the efforts to revive the website, the thingtracker network feature was removed.

 The Thing  Tracker Network specifies a way to publish your 3D designs in a way that is independent from any particular website, and thus opens the possibility for a world without